minicli/docs/docs/index.md

 - discuss ideas before implementing something big
 - follow the [PSR-12](https://www.php-fig.org/psr/psr-12/) PHP code standards if you are contributing with code

-## Building Minicli
+## History

+Minicli was initially created as an experiment about going dependency-free in the context of PHP.
 The following tutorials on [dev.to](https://dev.to/erikaheidi) compose a series named "Building Minicli", where we created the first version of `minicli` from scratch:

  - Part 1: [Bootstrapping a CLI PHP Application in Vanilla PHP](https://dev.to/erikaheidi/bootstrapping-a-cli-php-application-in-vanilla-php-4ee) [ [minicli v.0.1.0](https://github.com/erikaheidi/minicli/tree/0.1.0) ]
  - Part 2: [Building minicli: Implementing Command Controllers](https://dev.to/erikaheidi/php-in-the-command-line-implementing-command-controllers-13lh) [ [minicli v.0.1.2](https://github.com/erikaheidi/minicli/tree/0.1.2) ]